 Your DIY raised garden bed should be at least 6 inches in height, so you'll want to pick out panels (or boards) that are at least that wide.
 I find that 2x10s or 2x12s work really nicely for this purpose.

 I'd choose a wood that's either resistant to rot naturally (such as cedar), or one that's been treated.
 Your garden will be sitting directly on damp soil most of its life, so it will need to be rot resistant.

-You don't technically need posts, but in the interest of ensuring your DIY raised bed garden is square and level, I'd highly recommend opting for anchor posts that you can sink into the ground to give your garden some stability.
+You don't technically need posts, but in the interest of ensuring your DIY raised bed garden is square and level, I'd highly recommend opting for anchor posts.
 It will be holding a fair amount of soil, and a collapse would be unfortunate.